The elements of diversity

 Our work in the community

-Legacy is proud of its active and generous community involvement, including support of a wide variety of groups dedicated to diversity.
+Legacy is proud of its active and generous community involvement, supporting of a variety of groups dedicated to diversity and leading efforts to better health for the diverse communities we serve:

 We also support various youth and senior programs through employee volunteerism, donation of office space, and funding for staff and equipment.